 Personal injury protection (PIP) Required in no-fault states Similar to medical payments coverage but can also pay for lost wages and the cost of some household expenses you can’t perform after an injury

-Uninsured and underinsured motorist May be required by state Covers your injuries (and sometimes your property damage) if you are hit by someone who doesn’t have insurance or doesn’t have enough insurance to pay for your losses
+Uninsured and underinsured motorist May be required by state Covers your injuries (and sometimes your property damage) if you are hit by someone, including hit-and-runs, who doesn’t have insurance or doesn’t have enough insurance to pay for your losses

-Collision Optional but may be required by a lender Pays for the damages to your vehicle if damage is caused by colliding with something, like another vehicle or stationary object
+Collision Optional but may be required by a lender Pays for the damage to your vehicle if the damage is caused by colliding with something, like another vehicle or stationary object, rollovers and potholes

-Comprehensive Optional but may be required by a lender Also called “other-than-collision coverage,” this pays for things like broken glass, theft of the car, vandalism, hitting an animal and weather-related losses
+Comprehensive Optional but may be required by a lender Also called “other-than-collision coverage,” this pays for things like a cracked windshield, theft of the car, vandalism, fire damage, hitting an animal and weather-related losses

 What is a car insurance declarations page?

-A car insurance declaration page contains a simplified version of your policy information.
+A car insurance declarations page contains a simplified version of your policy information.
 This includes:

 • Policy number: This is a unique number assigned to your car insurance policy.
 This helps your company find your exact policy when you make changes or file a claim.

-• Policy term: The policy term is the length of time your policy is valid for, which is usually six or 12 months.
+• Policy term: The policy term is the length of time your policy is valid, which is usually six or 12 months.
 On the auto declarations page, the term is listed with the start and end date, which is when the policy expires.

 • Vehicle information: The year, make and model of each insured vehicle, as well as each vehicle identification number (VIN), will likely be listed on a declarations page.

-• Coverage types and limits: You’ll see a breakdown of each coverage type you have on each vehicle, as well as the limit or deductible for that coverage.
+• Coverage types and limits: You’ll see a breakdown of each coverage type you have on each vehicle, as well as the limit and deductible (if applicable) for that coverage.
 You may also see a premium next to each coverage, showing how much that specific selection costs.

 • Discounts: Some declarations pages show the discounts you have applied to your policy.

-• Financial institution information: If you have a loan or lease on your vehicle, you’ll likely see your financial institution’s name and possibly its street address on your declarations page.
+• Financial institution information: If you have a loan or lease on your vehicle, you’ll likely see your financial institution’s name and possibly its contact information on your declarations page.

 • Delivery or rideshare completed with your vehicle without having specific coverage in place